- Who can benefit from talking therapy?

-Psychodynamic therapy explores how your childhood experiences and unconscious mind influences your current thoughts, feelings, relationships and behaviour.
+Psychodynamic therapy explores how your childhood experiences and unconscious mind influence your current thoughts, feelings, relationships and behaviour.
 Your therapist may use techniques such as:

 - free association – where you talk freely about whatever is on your mind, no matter how silly or illogical it might seem, to let your true feelings come to the surface

-- transference – where feelings you experienced in other relationships, especially from childhood, are unconsciously projected onto your therapist.
+- transference – where feelings you experience in other relationships, especially from childhood, are unconsciously projected onto your therapist.
 By recognising this, you can start to understand these feelings and past relationships

 - interpretation – your therapist will sometimes offer a new perspective on what you’re talking about, aiming to help you broaden your self-awareness and self-knowledge.

-Psychodynamic therapy focuses more on your past and on your unconscious mind – the feelings and thoughts that you’re not aware of but that affect your choices and actions in the present day.
+Psychodynamic therapy focuses more on your past and your unconscious mind – the feelings and thoughts you’re unaware of but that affect your choices and actions in the present day.
 It’s often relatively long-term, lasting from several months to many years.